IDHR rulemaking · Subpart J Use of Artificial Intelligence in Employment · HB 3773

 The "influence or facilitate" standard

-Notice is required whenever an employer uses AI to "influence or facilitate" any covered employment decision.
+Notice would have been required whenever an employer uses AI to "influence or facilitate" any covered employment decision.
 This is a deliberately broad standard.
 AI does not need to be the dispositive decision-maker; it need only influence or facilitate the decision-making process.
 Resume screening, candidate ranking, interview scheduling, performance scoring, and predictive analytics used in any aspect of employment decision-making fall within scope.

 Notice form and timing